About the President

 Leading Dal forward

 Dr. Richard Florizone began his term as the 11th president of Dalhousie, in July, 2013 and quickly found common ground with Dal students.
 Dr. Florizone was inspired to move from Saskatchewan to Nova Scotia by many of the same attributes that bring students from across Canada and the world.
-“Two centuries of academic excellence, a really warm and engaging community and a wonderful landscape.
-I think it’s similar to what draws a lot of our students.”

 At the beginning of his presidency, Dr. Florizone brought that question to the Dalhousie community with his 100 Days of Listening initiative.
 By gathering the perspectives of students, faculty, staff, alumni and external partners – and combining this feedback with quantitative research – Dr. Florizone put together a complete picture of what matters to the Dalhousie community.